dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

        [ 0.,  0.,  1.]])
 ```

 The `array`, `zeros`, and `eye` functions are all ways to create arrays in `numpy`.
-There are many more functions that we can use to generate arrays.
+Many other functions exist to generate arrays that we won't cover.

 ---